TheResilient/TheResilient/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on PostgreSQL
+- 🔭 I’m currently working on threejs
 - 🌱 I’m currently learning data structure in cpp
 - 💬 Ask me about python
 - ⚡ Fun fact: want to work on AOSP